How to write a business plan for a lighting equipment manufacturer?

 Moreover, software makes it easier to compare actuals versus forecasts and maintain up-to-date forecasts to keep visibility on future cash flows, as we discussed earlier in this guide.
 This task is cumbersome when using spreadsheets.

-Now, let's talk about the written part of your manufacturer of lighting equipment business plan.
+Now, let's talk about the written part of your lighting equipment manufacturer business plan.
 While it may be less error-prone, using software can bring tremendous gains in productivity.
 Word processors, for example, lack instructions and examples for each part of your business plan.
 They also won't automatically update your numbers when changes occur in your forecast, and they don't handle formatting for you.

 Overall, while Word or Excel may seem viable for some entrepreneurs to create a business plan, it's by far becoming an antiquated way of doing things.